Ningxia wine: Plans for expansion

 In the 21st century, Chinese authorities gave approval to the development of the eastern base of the Helan Mountains in Ningxia Hui autonomous region as an area for wine production.
 Several large Chinese wine companies including Changyu and Dynasty Wine have begun development in the western region of the province.
 Together they own 20,000 acres of land for wine plantations, while Dynasty has invested 100 million yuan into Ningxia.
 In addition, the major oil company China Petroleum and Chemical Corporation has founded a grape plantation near the Helan Mountains.
 The household appliance company Midea has also begun participating in Ningxia's wine industry.

 Since the early 2010s, winemaking in Ningxia has grown quickly in size and reputation.
 The area of land with planted vines in Ningxia increased from 2,660 hectares in 2004 to 39,300 hectares in 2014.
 As of late 2016, Ningxia has 100 operational wineries with 80 more under construction and 50 further in the planning stages.

+In 2013, LVMH opened its winery 'Domaine Chandon China' in Ningxia.

 According to data from British consulting firm International Wine and Spirit Research, China's wine consumption has doubled over the past five years and is currently the world's seventh-largest consumer in terms of volume.
 It is expected to become the world's top wine consumer within the next 20 years.